LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

 It will be easy to extract these meta-data from the real data in `RSV2.nex`, but the real data is not required in the simulations.
 Please do not be confused with the requirements between simulations and real data analyses.

 You can look at another simple simulation using [HKY+Coalescent](https://github.com/LinguaPhylo/linguaPhylo/blob/master/examples/hkyCoalescent.lphy).
-More examples are available in the LPhy repository "examples" folder.
+More examples are available in the [examples](https://github.com/LinguaPhylo/linguaPhylo/blob/master/examples/) folder in the LPhy repository.

 ## LPhy Studio